 - ArtUK is a massive project aiming to catalogue all the artwork in the entire United Kingdom.
 At the time of writing, it includes over 200,000 paintings freely viewable online.
 According to the website, many of the works live in museum storage, which means that ArtUK is the only place the public can see them.

 - The Metropolitan Museum of Art online collection database offers high-resolution photos of its impressive and encyclopedic holdings.
-The website also includes useful materials such as the Heilbrunn Timeline of Art History and free access to selected museum publications.
+Many of the images are open access, which means they are completely free to use for any purpose.
+(Many, but not all, so check for the “OA Public Domain” logo before using.)
+The website also includes tons of useful materials such as the Heilbrunn Timeline of Art History, free access to the full text of selected museum publications, podcasts, blogs, and more.
+I believe the general search bar covers all these categories of media.

 - Daily Art is an app that delivers a work of art and short, informative text to your iPhone or iPad every day.
 Daily Art also has DailyArt Magazine with even more artwork and information.

-- Websites like Hyperallergic and Colossal seek out fun and exciting works of art in diverse media and from all corners of the globe.
+- Websites like Hyperallergic, Colossal, and My Modern Met seek out fun and exciting works of art in diverse media and from all corners of the globe.
 You’ll find stuff there you would never get to see otherwise.

 - Lots of Facebook, Pinterest, and Instagram accounts give you a constant stream of art on your newsfeed.
 There are far too many to list here, so search based on your interests.
 Accounts run by museums, galleries, auction houses, artists, and art-related websites are good places to start.